 The All Cap Equity investment process also begins with the combination of thematic focused, top-down sector industry trend analysis with bottom-up fundamental issue selection methodologies.
 As with our other equity strategies, the investible universe for the All Cap Equity strategy also consists primarily of U.S. domestic equities.
 As an All Cap strategy, the investment process is less constrained in terms of market capitalization in comparison to our other equity products.
-While we anticipate a major portion of the portfolio to be between \$2 billion and \$25 billion at time of initial purchase by the firm, we have the option to purchase stocks above \$25 billion in capitalization as well.
-As with all our strategies, the All Cap product focuses on companies from industry sectors that feature attractive top-line growth characteristics with strong potential for pricing power.
-We focus on identifying catalysts which we believe will enhance and improve valuations in the industry/sector and ultimately in underlying companies.
+While we anticipate a major portion of the portfolio to be between \$2 billion and \$25 billion at time of initial purchase by the firm, we have the option to purchase stocks below \$2 billion and above \$25 billion in capitalization as well.

-Because the All Cap Equity strategy was inceptioned in January 2014 we have not determined a capacity limit for closing this strategy to new investors.
-However, depending on market conditions and liquidity and the impact these have on our portfolio management efforts, a target capacity limit may be set at a later date.
+Because the All Cap Equity strategy was inception in January 2014 we have not determined a capacity limit for closing this strategy to new investors.
+However, depending on market conditions and liquidity and the impact these have on our portfolio management efforts, a target capacity limit will be determined at a later date.

 Whether analyzing a stock as part of a theme or as a pure bottom-up purchase, the main driver of the issue selection process for our equity strategies is our ability to uncover attractive investment prospects based upon fundamental perspectives.
+Our focus is on companies from industry sectors that have identifiable catalysts, such as pricing power, regulatory changes, technological advancement, management changes, new product introductions, acquisitions, demographics, etc. among other things.
 A final key distinctive element to our approach is the synergies gained and applied to equity portfolios from fixed income research and market data utilized in our Medium-grade Fixed Income strategy.